-This article is aimed at giving the reader an outline, touching on both corporate and fiscal aspects at both Federal and Cantonal level, in particular with reference to Canton Ticino, and also offering an overview of Cantonal incentives for newly installed businesses.
+This article is aimed at giving the reader an outline, touching on both corporate and fiscal aspects at both Federal and Cantonal level, in particular with reference to Canton Ticino, and also offering an overview of Cantonal incentives for newly created business.

-2. Legal aspects of doing business
+2. Legal vehicles for doing business